DartSteven/Invidious-YouTube-Dynamic-IP-Updater/README.md

-# Invidious IPv4 Change - YouTube Trusted Session Generator
+# Invidious YouTube Dynamic IP Updater

 This repository provides a Bash script that monitors changes in the public IPv4 address and automatically updates the `visitor_data` and `po_token` fields in the Invidious Docker Compose configuration.
 It uses the YouTube Trusted Session Generator to retrieve fresh credentials whenever the public IP changes and seamlessly restarts the Invidious Docker container with the new values.